 - Private and public key pair (must be OpenSSH encoded) for encrypting and decrypting the JWTs

-- A list of active usernames, defining who can use this service
+- A list of active usernames for LDAP authentication, defining who can use this service

 - This repository cloned